MicrosoftDocs/VBA-Docs/api/Access.Form.PaletteSource.md

 For a form, you can set the **PaletteSource** property in form Design view and Form view.
 The property setting is unavailable in other views.

 Windows can have only one color palette active at a time.
-Microsoft Access allows you to have multiple graphics on a form, each using a different color palette.
+Access allows you to have multiple graphics on a form, each using a different color palette.
 The **PaletteSource** and **PaintPalette** properties let you specify which color palette a form uses when displaying graphics.

-When you set the **PaletteSource** property for a form or report, Microsoft Access automatically updates its **PaintPalette** property.
+When you set the **PaletteSource** property for a form or report, Access automatically updates its **PaintPalette** property.
 Conversely, when you set a form's or report's **PaintPalette** property, the **PaletteSource** property is also updated.
 For example, when you specify a custom palette with the **PaintPalette** property, the **PaletteSource** property setting changes to (Custom).
 The **PaintPalette** property (which is available only in a macro or Visual Basic) is used to set the palette for the form or report.
 The **PaletteSource** property gives you a way to set the palette for the form or report in the property sheet by using an existing graphics file.

 ## Example